 RSPE also undertakes research aimed at understanding the enigmatic processes of long range ordering and self assembly, which for example, enables animals like the sea urchin to construct a skeleton out of polycrystalline elements which collectively exhibit some single crystal properties.
 Biomineralisation has also many potential commercial applications such as the production of low temperature super ceramics as well as wider scientific implications such as the search for Martian life.

-You could be doing your own research into fusion and plasma confinement.
-Below are some examples of student physics research projects available in RSPE.
+You could be doing your own research into topological and structural science.
+Below are some examples of student physics research projects available in our school.

 Please browse our full list of available physics research projects to find a student research project that interests you.